 Journal performance metrics offer a systematic, objective means to critically evaluate the world's leading journals.
 Delivers quantifiable statistical information based on citation data.
 Helps determine a publication’s impact and influence in the global research community.
 Includes data about more than 8,000 journals in science and technology, and over 2,600 social science journals.

 Mental Measurements Yearbook with Tests in Print (EBSCO) | Usage Help

 Mental Measurements Yearbook provides users with a comprehensive guide to over 2,700 contemporary testing instruments.
 MMY series contains information essential for a complete evaluation of test products within psychology, education, business, and leadership.
 MMY Archive includes all yearbooks with over 7,000 full text reviews.
 Tests in Print serves as a comprehensive bibliography to all known commercially available tests that are currently in print in the English language.
 TIP provides vital information including test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).

 New York Times (1851-2010) | Usage Help - NEW

-The digital format of this historical newspaper provides easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
-The Historical New York Times with Index (1851-1993) provides search capability using subject terms and topics for focused and targeted results in combination with searchable full text, full page, and article-level images from the Historical New York Times (1851-2007).
+This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.
+The Historical New York Times with Index (1851-1993) provides search capability using subject terms and topics for focused and targeted results in combination with searchable full text, full page, and article-level images from the Historical New York Times (1851-2007)

 OmniFile Full Text Mega (Wilson) | Usage Help | Tutorial